-- An audio data sample is received from the server, whether using a WaveInfo PDU and Wave PDU, a Wave Encrypt PDU, or several UDP Wave PDUs followed by a UDP Wave Last PDU. - The audio data sample is emitted to completion by the client.
+- An audio data sample is received from the server, whether using a WaveInfo PDU and Wave PDU, a Wave2 PDU, a Wave Encrypt PDU, or several UDP Wave PDUs followed by a UDP Wave Last PDU. - The audio data sample is emitted to completion by the client.